 Water is a precious resource, and when we waste water we impact our environment and our neighbors, not to mention our pocketbook.
-The average annual monthly usage per connection in Harris County Water Control and Improvement District No. 96 is 14,229 gallons.
-There are 2,015 residential connections in the District.
+The average annual monthly usage per connection in Harris County Water Control and Improvement District No. 96 (WCID 96) is 14,229 gallons.
+There are 2,015 residential connections in the WCID 96.
 Imagine, if we could just reduce the average monthly usage of each residential connection by 500 gallons, we would conserve 12,090,000 gallons of water a year!
 That’s enough water to fill over 18 Olympic-sized swimming pools.
 Here are just a few water conservation tips, which, if followed will reduce your water bill and help us save water:

 - Don’t leave the water running – Turn off the water while washing dishes, brushing your teeth, or doing other chores.